7Bpencil/ecslite-easyevents/README.md

 ## EasyEvents for [LeoEcsLite](https://github.com/Leopotam/ecslite)
 * Boilerplate-free syntax for full life cycle of events - entities with single component.
-* No need to define filters, pools, and worlds in every place you want to use events, everything is inside one EventsSupport object.
+* No need to define filters, pools, and worlds in every place you want to use events, everything is inside one EventsBus object.
 * Special support for singleton events - no more silly situations, when you have to run foreach loop over filter, even if you sure, that there can be only one entity.
 ### Usage examples:
 #### Create events: